Clinical Studies

 Conclusion: Narrowband blue light effectively reduces inflamed lesions in mild to moderate acne.

-Self-applied Blue Light Therapy for Mild-to-Moderate Facial Acne
+Clinical Efficacy of Self-applied Blue Light Therapy for Mild-to-Moderate Facial Acne

 420 nm intense continuous light therapy for acne